Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 ---

 # Disclaimers before we start
+* For those who don't wanna read/don't care that much here are the [results](#results), I hope after seeing them you are compelled to read.
+Small **TL;DR:** I wrote a super fast phrase search algo using AVX-512 and achived wins up to 1600x the performance of Meilisearch.
 * The contents of this blog post are inspired by the wonderful idea of [Doug Turbull](https://softwaredoug.com/) from the series of blog posts about [Roaringish](https://softwaredoug.com/blog/2024/01/21/search-array-phrase-algorithm).
 In here we will take this ideas to an extreme, from smart algos to raw performance optimization.
 * I highly recommend reading the [Roaringish](https://softwaredoug.com/blog/2024/01/21/search-array-phrase-algorithm) blog post, but if you don't want there will be a recap on how it works.
 * This project it's been almost 7 months in the making, thousands and thousands of line of code have been written an rewritten, so bear with me if I sound crazy.
 At the moment of writing there is almost 2.7k LOC, but I have commited around 17k LOC (let's take a few thousands because of `.lock` files) (probably at the time of publishing this number has increased), so the project has be rewritten almost 6 times.